Ronald A. Marks: Career

 Starting in October 1983, Marks spent 16 years with the CIA.
 During that time he occupied a number of increasingly senior positions including serving as Senate Liaison for 5 Directors of Central Intelligence.
 Marks went on to serve two years (1995–96) as Intelligence Counsel to U.S. Senate Majority Leaders Bob Dole and U.S. Senator Trent Lott.

 Since leaving government in 1999, Mr. Marks has been a senior executive and owner in several Defense and Intelligence industry companies focused on managed IT services, software, and open source analysis.

-From 2005–10, Marks served as Senior Vice President and Director of Washington, D.C. operations for Oxford Analytica, a leading international risk analysis firm focused on geopolitics and economics, based in Oxford, U.K.
+From 2005 to 2010, Marks served as Senior Vice President and Director of Washington, D.C. operations for Oxford Analytica, a leading international risk analysis firm focused on geopolitics and economics, based in Oxford, U.K.

 In 2011, Marks was appointed and served for three years as Director of Battelle Memorial Institute's Cyber Doctrine Program.
-He led a series of seminars and produced papers focused on deriving a United States Government Cyber Doctrine that applied to its both domestically and internationally recognizing there is no true separation between the two in the 21st Century.
+He led a series of seminars and produced papers focused on deriving a United States Government Cyber Doctrine that applied to its both domestically and internationally recognizing there is no true separation between the two in the 21st century.

 Academic career and think tank affiliations

 Marks currently serves as a Term Visiting Professor at George Mason University's Schar School of Policy and Government, and as a Lecturer on Intelligence issues at Johns Hopkins University M.A. program in Global Security Studies, Krieger School of Arts and Sciences.
 He is a Lecturer with Road Scholar lecturing on the intelligence community structure and its interactions with Capitol Hill.

 In June 2021, Marks was appointed a Non-resident Senior Fellow at the Atlantic Council's Scowcroft Center for Strategy and Security with expertise in cybersecurity, Defense policy and technologies, Intelligence, and National Security.

 Marks served as the Spring 2020 Dole Fellow at the University of Kansas Robert J. Dole Institute of Politics.
 There he conducted seminars with cyber, news, and intelligence experts examining the challenges of "Spying in the 21st Century."

-From 2016–19, Marks worked with the Diana Davis Spencer Foundation to establish the Intelligence and Cyber M.A.
+From 2016 to 2019, Marks worked with the Diana Davis Spencer Foundation to establish the Intelligence and Cyber M.A.
 Program at the Daniel Morgan Graduate School of National Security, now Texas A&M, Bush School DC where he was Department Chair.
-For six years (2005-2011), Marks served as an Adjunct Professor for Intelligence and National Security at the National Defense University's College of International Security Affairs where he lectured on intelligence, homeland security and cyberspace.
+For six years (2005-2011), Marks served as an adjunct professor for Intelligence and National Security at the National Defense University's College of International Security Affairs where he lectured on intelligence, homeland security and cyberspace.